Batman hands Aquaman his trident in 'Justice League' teaser

 According to ComicBook.com, there may be a teaser trailer released for each of the main "Justice League" characters, which makes sense for a group movie like this one.
 But rumor has it all of those teasers will come out between now and Saturday's full trailer.
 If that's accurate, fans will be getting a lot of snack-size snippets before the feast on Saturday.
 Not sure anyone can be as cool as Aquaman, though Wonder Woman could come close.

-"Justice League" comes to theaters November 17 in the U.S. and U.K., and November 16 in Australia.
+"Justice League" hits theaters Nov.
+17 in the US and UK, and Nov.
+16 in Australia.

 It's Complicated: This is dating in the age of apps.
 Having fun yet?
 These stories get to the heart of the matter.